 I am currently a postdoctoral fellow at DISAL.
-I have recently finished my PhD in the EPFL-IST joint doctoral program (RBCog) and currently working at DISAL on developing a model predictive approach for robust quadrotor formation control.
-I am co-advised by Prof. Rodrigo Ventura from IST (Portugal).
-I have received my MSc in Electrical and Electronics Engineering from Middle East Technical University (METU) with control systems option.
-My master thesis was related to the autonomous control and system identification of sea-surface vehicles.
-I have obtained my BSc degree in Mechanical Engineering from METU.
-I am also holding a minor degree in Mechatronics from METU.
-More information about me can be found here:
+I have recently finished my PhD in the EPFL-IST joint doctoral program, where I have developed a robust model predictive formation control approach for rotary-wing Micro Aerial Vehicles (MAVs).
+I was co-advised by Prof. Rodrigo Ventura from IST (Portugal).
+I received my MSc degree in Electrical and Electronics Engineering with a control systems option from Middle East Technical University (METU).
+My master thesis was related to the control and system identification of autonomous sea-surface vehicles.
+I obtained my BSc degree in Mechanical Engineering from METU.
+I also hold a minor degree in Mechatronics from the same university.
+Further information can be found here:

-I participate in teaching activities for Distributed Intelligent Systems (DIS) and Signals, Instruments and Systems (SIS) courses given at DISAL.
+I participate in teaching activities for Distributed Intelligent Systems (DIS) and Signals, Instruments, and Systems (SIS) courses given at DISAL.
 I also supervise many master students for their semester and master’s projects.